hamza3256/Revolut-Backend-Test/README.md

   ```

 ### Transfer
-To transfer money between clients: `POST` to `/transfer` with body of form:
+To transfer money between accounts: `POST` to `/transfer` with body of form:
 ```
 {
-    "fromClientId": 0,
+    "fromAccountId": 0,
-    "toClientId": 1,
+    "fromAccountId": 1,
     "money":{
         "amount": "10",
         "currency": "USD"